RConsortium/rconsortium_website/governance/isc-charter.md

 b.  one appointed representative from the R Foundation Member;

-c.  three elected representative, selected by the Silver Members as a class; and
+c.  a number of elected representative, selected by the Silver Members as a class
+    that is equal to the number in the R Consortium Board of Directors elected Silver Representative; and

 d.  the project lead from each top-level project, subject to section 3.g.
     below.